Tour Down Under: History

+COVID-19 pandemic

 In November 2020, organisers confirmed the 2021 edition of the race would be cancelled due to logistical and quarantine complications arising from the COVID-19 pandemic.
 An all-Australian event known as the Santos Festival of Cycling was held 19–24 January 2021, featuring six days of competitions across road, track, paracycling, BMX, mountain bike and cyclocross, and a four-stage race on the National Road Series.
 The men's National Road Series event was won by Luke Durbridge, while the women's event was won by Sarah Gigante.

 In September 2021 organisers confirmed that the Tour Down Under would be cancelled for the second consecutive year due to continued travel and quarantine restrictions affecting the ability for international teams to participate.
 The second annual Santos Festival of Cycling was held 21–29 January 2022.

+Return of the race

 In 2023 the Tour Down Under resumed as an international event.
 Grace Brown (FDJ-SUEZ) and Jay Vine (UAE Team Emirates) won the women's and men's races respectively.
+In 2026, one stage of the race was shortened by around 50 km due to predicted temperatures of 43 C and an "Extreme" fire warning.